Do You Need a CPA License Defense Attorney?

 CPA License Reinstatement in Arizona

-If your CPA license has been canceled, expired, relinquished, or revoked, you may be able to seek reinstatement of your license, though not always, which is why it’s crucial that you have proper legal advice whenever the future of your CPA license is involved.
+If your CPA license has been canceled, expired, relinquished, or revoked, you may be able to seek reinstatement of your professional license, though not always, which is why it’s crucial that you have proper legal advice whenever the future of your CPA license is involved.

 In 2016, for example, two former Arizona CPAs were convicted of crimes related to ERISA fraud, and as part of their plea agreements, they agreed not to seek reinstatement of their CPA licenses.